Elon Musk’s Neuralink Brain Chip Gets FDA Approval for Human Trials

 On Thursday, Alphabet Inc. became the fourth US technology company to reach $1 trillion in market value.
 Apple and Microsoft are also firmly in this elite club, while Amazon danced over the line and back during the course of last year.
 Thus, Big Tech is asserting its dominance in the four comma category, and the tech stock market is thriving.

 The question we're all wondering is: just how did the trillion dollar tech trio (and Amazon) do it?
 The companies in the trillion dollar tech triangle – and the many beneath them too – continuously innovate and pioneer.
-In particular, they are pros at re-engineering and repositioning themselves to always provide something new, bigger, better, and never done before.
+In particular, they are pros at re-engineering and repositioning themselves to always provide something new, , better, and never done before.
 You'll notice that, across them all, they have deviated from their initial offerings and are dabbling in other tech fields.

 Microsoft has penned its own six ethical principles as part of Microsoft AI and is applying these to digitally transform industries.
 Today, we lack any concrete ethical standards for AI, so for Microsoft to identify their own, it is clear that they are, once again, leading the way.

 Every year, consumers and businesses across the globe eagerly wait for what Apple gift us with every September.
 Annually, they release phones that often provide 'firsts' in the mobile phone world.
 Even if they aren't the first to do it, they are the first to do it well.